TargetSolutions/slate/source/index.html.md

      -d "grant_type=client_credentials"
 ```

-> If the request is successful and you credentials are correct, you should receive a JSON string like this:
+> If the request is successful and you credentials are correct, you should receive a JSON response like this:

 ```json
 {